 How Do You Do the Challenge?

 The Paqui One Chip Challenge is a test of your tolerance for spicy foods.
-To participate, you’ll need to purchase a bag of Paqui’s “One Chip Challenge” chips, which are generally made with at least the Carolina Reaper pepper, considered one of the hottest chili peppers in the world.
-The rules of the challenge are simple: all you have to do is eat the entire chip and then wait as long as possible before drinking or eating anything else.
+Participants purchase a bag of Paqui’s “One Chip Challenge” chips, which are generally made with at least the Carolina Reaper pepper, considered one of the hottest chili peppers in the world.
+The rules of the challenge are simple: eat the entire chip and then wait as long as possible before drinking or eating anything else.

 On the website, the scale goes as follows: